Monterey, California: American period

 Colton Hall, built in 1849 by Walter Colton, originally served as both a public school and a government meeting place.
+It hosted the 1849 Constitutional Convention, where American and Californio delegates drafted the first Constitution of California, in both English and Spanish.

 Monterey hosted California's first constitutional convention in 1849, which composed the documents necessary to apply to the United States for statehood.
-Today it houses a small museum, while adjacent buildings serve as the seat of local government, and the Monterey post office (opened in 1849).
+Today Colton Hall houses a small museum, while adjacent buildings serve as the seat of local government, and the Monterey post office (opened in 1849).

+Pioneer Francis Doud built Doud House in the 1860s, situated at the present-day 117 Van Buren Street.
+The house is one of the earliest and most well-preserved examples of an early wood frame residences in Monterey.
 Monterey was incorporated in 1890.

-Thomas Albert Work built several of the buildings in Monterey including the three-story Del Mar hotel in 1895, at the corner of Sixteenth, and in 1900, bought into the First National Bank in Monterey, acquiring it in 1906.
-He was president of the bank for more than twenty years.
+Thomas Albert Work built several of the buildings in Monterey, including the three-story Del Mar hotel in 1895, at the corner of Sixteenth, and in 1900, bought into the First National Bank in Monterey, acquiring it in 1906.
+He was president of the bank for more than 20 years.

 Monterey had long been famous for the abundant fishery in Monterey Bay.
 That changed in the 1950s when the local fishery business collapsed due to overfishing.
 A few of the old fishermen's cabins from the early 20th century have been preserved as they originally stood along Cannery Row.

 The city has a noteworthy history as a center for California painters in the late 19th and early 20th centuries.
 Such painters as Arthur Frank Mathews, Armin Hansen, Xavier Martinez, Rowena Meeks Abdy and Percy Gray lived or visited to pursue painting in the style of either En plein air or Tonalism.

-In addition to painters, many noted authors have also lived in and around the Monterey area, including Robert Louis Stevenson, John Steinbeck, Ed Ricketts, Robinson Jeffers, Robert A. Heinlein, and Henry Miller.
+Many noted authors have also lived in and around Monterey, including Robert Louis Stevenson, John Steinbeck, Ed Ricketts, Robinson Jeffers, Robert A. Heinlein, and Henry Miller.

 More recently, Monterey has been recognized for its significant involvement in post-secondary learning of languages other than English and its major role in delivering translation and interpretation services around the world.
-In November 1995, California Governor Pete Wilson proclaimed Monterey as "the Language Capital of the World".
+In November 1995, California Governor Pete Wilson proclaimed Monterey "the Language Capital of the World".

-On June 7, 2021, the new macOS Monterey operating system was presented at Apple's Worldwide Developers Conference (WWDC2021) and named after the Monterey region.
+On June 7, 2021, the macOS Monterey operating system was presented at Apple's Worldwide Developers Conference (WWDC2021) and named after the Monterey region.